William Mackleyther

-William Mackleyther Palacios Vera (born 26 December 2000) is a Colombian footballer playing as a midfielder for Czech club FC Zbrojovka Brno.
+William Mackleyther Palacios Vera (born 26 December 2000) is a Colombian footballer playing as a midfielder for Czech club Znojmo.

 Club career

 Zbrojovka Brno

 In January 2025, he signed a contract in Zbrojovka Brno, where he had already been on trial since November.
 After joining Zbrojovka Brno, he decided to use his middle name Mackleyther.

+Znojmo

+On 7 February 2026, Mackleyther signed a contract with Czech Fourth Division club Znojmo.